Alessandro Cagliostro: Early life

 Giuseppe Balsamo was born to a poor family in Albergheria, which was once the old Jewish Quarter of Palermo, Sicily.
 Despite his family's precarious financial situation, his grandfather and uncles made sure the young Giuseppe received a solid education: he was taught by a tutor and later became a novice in the Catholic Order of St. John of God, from which he was eventually expelled.
 During his period as a novice in the order, Balsamo learned chemistry as well as a series of spiritual rites.
-In 1764, when he was twenty one, he convinced Vincenzo Marano—a wealthy goldsmith—of the existence of a hidden treasure buried several hundred years previously at Mount Pellegrino.
+In 1764, when he was twenty-one, he convinced Vincenzo Marano—a wealthy marrano goldsmith—of the existence of a hidden treasure buried several hundred years previously at Mount Pellegrino.
 The young man's knowledge of the occult, Marano reasoned, would be valuable in preventing the duo from being attacked by magical creatures guarding the treasure.
 In preparation for the expedition to Mount Pellegrino, however, Balsamo requested seventy pieces of silver from Marano.

 When the time came for the two to dig up the supposed treasure, Balsamo attacked Marano, who was left bleeding and wondering what had happened to the boy—in his mind, the beating he had been subjected to had been the work of djinns.
 The next day, Marano paid a visit to Balsamo's house in via Perciata (since then renamed via Conte di Cagliostro), where he learned the young man had left the city.
 Balsamo (accompanied by two accomplices) had fled to the city of Messina.
 By 1765–66, Balsamo found himself on the island of Malta, where he became an auxiliary (donato) for the Sovereign Military Order of Malta and a skilled pharmacist.